google/skia/site/user/api/SkImage_Reference.md

                                                <a href='undocumented#sk_sp'>sk sp</a>&lt;<a href='undocumented#SkColorSpace'>SkColorSpace</a>&gt; imageColorSpace = nullptr)
 </pre>

 Creates an <a href='#SkImage'>SkImage</a> by flattening the specified YUVA planes into a single, interleaved RGBA image.
+<a href='#SkImage_MakeFromYUVATexturesCopy_yuvaTextures'>yuvaTextures</a> points to array of up to four YUVA textures which reside on GPU.
+YUVA textures contain YUVA planes which may be interleaved.

 ### Parameters